 Eligibility requirements for DoDEA schools vary slightly depending their locations -- overseas or within the United States, its territories, possessions and commonwealths.

 - Locations outside the continental United States.
 Generally, command-sponsored children of service members and DoD civilians from preschool to grade 12 are allowed to enroll in DoDEA schools at no cost.
-Other children are not allowed to enroll, including children of defense contractors whose contract allows for the education of dependent children in DoD schools, children of non-DoD federal employees, children of foreign national military members serving at the installation, etc., but the enrollment of these children may be subject to a space-available or tuition-paying basis.
+Other children are allowed to enroll, including children of defense contractors whose contract allows for the education of dependent children in DoD schools, children of non-DoD federal employees, children of foreign national military members serving at the installation, etc., but the enrollment of these children may be subject to a space-available or tuition-paying basis.

 - Locations within the continental United States.
 Through DoDEA, dependent children of service members and civilian employees of the federal government assigned permanent living quarters aboard an installation receive tuition-free education.
 Enrollment in DoDEA schools within the United States may be allowed for other children, including children of service members and federal government civilians not residing in permanent quarters, but the enrollment of these children may be subject to the availability of space in the schools.